 The analysis software allows defining the time interval where the signal has its maximum to calculate the charge deposition.
 Since the interactions between charged particles and the semiconductors are statistical in nature, the total energy deposited by each particle

 The incident particle creates electron-hole pairs all along its pass through the sensor bulk.
 But only those pairs created in the depletion region contribute to the signal thanks to the electric field, which drifts them away.
 Therefore the signal depends on the size of the depletion region.
-The students will be introduced in the concept of Charge Collection Eciency (CCE) and its correlation with the depletion voltage.
+The students will be introduced to the concept of Charge Collection Eciency (CCE) and its correlation with the depletion voltage.
 CCE could be evaluated using a 90 Sr source or an infrared laser ray.
 Using 90 Sr source for each reverse voltage one can obtain directly the charge collected (figure 2).
-Using infrared laser, an arbitrary charge is injected, however a posteriorly calibration could be apply; the advantage of using a laser source is the higher rate of the data acquisition.
+Using an infrared laser, an arbitrary charge is injected, however, a posterior calibration could be applied; the advantage of using a laser source is the higher rate of the data acquisition.

-Figure 2 can be use to define the Eective DepletionVoltage (EDV) as the reverse voltage at which the CCE reaches 80% of the maximum Charge Collection value to be compare with the nominal depletion voltage provide with the sensor characterization (obtained by bulk
+Figure 2 can be used to define the Eective DepletionVoltage (EDV) as the reverse voltage at which the CCE reaches 80% of the maximum Charge Collection value to be compared with the nominal depletion voltage provide with the sensor characterization (obtained by bulk

-Figure 3: Charge collected in three adjacent strips when laser is moved perpendicular to them.
-The laser light is reflected on the aluminium of the strips, while the charge is sharing between contiguous strips when laser light hits in the inter strips zone.
-On the right, a sketch of the laser incidence and reflexion on the strips.
+Figure 3: Charge collected in three adjacent strips when the laser is moved perpendicular to them.
+The laser light is reflected on the aluminum of the strips, while the charge is sharing between contiguous strips when laser light hits the inter strips zone.
+On the right, a sketch of the laser incidence and reflection on the strips.

-EASY is the new version of the ALIBAVA system, a compact and portable system for characterization of silicon microstrip radiation detectors.
-ALIBAVA systemis adapted to be used in instrumentation lectures at the university teaching laboratories.
+EASY is the new version of the Alibava System, a compact and portable system for the characterization of silicon microstrip radiation detectors.
+Alibava System is adapted to be used in instrumentation lectures at the university teaching laboratories.
 The EASY system makes it more suitable for handling by undergraduate and postgraduate students.
 The system can be configured to work with laser light or radioactive sources.
 The set-up is ideal for making basic or complex experiments.

 USER'S MANUAL AND EXERCISES BOOK

-The kit incorporates the user manual and a specific exercises book ideal for introducing the student on the high energy physics/particle physics experiments.
+The kit incorporates the user manual and a specific exercises book ideal for introducing the student to the high-energy physics/particle physics experiments.

-The research was partly supported by the Spanish National Program for Particle Physics (under Grant FPA2009-13234-C04 and FPA2012-39055-C02), the UK Science and Technology Facilities Council and ALIBAVA SYSTEM, S.L.
-ALIVABA system is sold under license of Spanish National Research Council (CSIC) and University of Valencia (Spain).
+The research was partly supported by the Spanish National Program for Particle Physics (under Grant FPA2009-13234-C04 and FPA2012-39055-C02), the UK Science and Technology Facilities Council, and ALIBAVA SYSTEM, S.L.
+ALIVABA system is sold under license of the Spanish National Research Council (CSIC) and University of Valencia (Spain).